ProofSuite/whitepaper/Proof_Business_Plan.md

 ## Payroll

 Payroll is handled by Proof’s accounting firm in Korea, which ensures tax compliance and also ensures payment to all employees.
-Employees are given many options around allocation of their months payments, based on their retirement plans and this can be adjusted every 6 months.
+Employees are given many options around allocation of their months payments based on their retirement plans and can be adjusted every 6 months.

 ## Legal

 HMP Law, one of Korea’s largest law firms, represents Proof and has a close relationship with financial regulatory officers to ensure regulatory compliance.
 Likewise, Scott Thiel, senior partner of the second largest law firm in the world, sits on Proof’s board of directors.
 Scott manages thought leadership around blockchain technology at DLA Piper and its enterprise-level clients.

+## Vision

+At Proof, we envision a world where individuals and companies have full financial sovereignty powered by blockchain technology.
+We foresee a global phenomenon, which we are helping to accelerate through our tools that connect market participants, that brings more access to people of any income bracket to obtain stakes in local and international businesses and projects, in safer markets than traditionally regulated ones we have today through tokenization on the blockchain.

+This will bring about:

+* More efficient valuation methodologies in real estate and infrastructure projects

+* Less centralized and more secure digital banking solutions for consumers

+* Next generation retirement plans in the age of the digital nomads in the gig economy

+* Better marketplaces where large financial institutions and everyday people can come together with enhanced transparency across asset classes.

+We hold the belief that democratizing ownership through tokenziation will provide the incentives for communities to improve their own sustainability processes to protect their long-term value and investment return.
+This is the alternative to relying on a few folks far away to care about and look after various local communities' long-term interests and processes of sustainability.